 While individual Mexicans can be opportunistic with a naive American, you don’t see the level of organizational greed that has become so endemic as to be normal part of life at home.

-Once you learn the ropes in Mexico, and I hope this website and blog gives you a head start, you can put down your shield and spear, walk down to the palapas and think about a nice sunset.
+Once you learn the ropes in Mexico, and I hope this website and blog gives you a head start, that some day you will be able to put down your shield and spear, walk down to some palapas and think about a nice Mexican sunset.

 Another area of greed is what one writer refers to as "attention theft," those situations where you are held hostage to listening to advertising at a gas pump, hospital waiting room or a cab's television screen.
 As he points out, you are giving away something valuable for absolutely nothing in reture.